20 Jun 176 How to be an Awesome Personal Trainer with Ben Coomber

 Finally, Ben advises that while personal trainers have more freedom than the regular 9-to-5 employee, they should still treat their work like it’s their own business.
 That is, they should invest time and effort in mastering the essentials of running your own business, such as great sales skills, impressive customer service, and making sure that their clients are inspired to reach their target weight or body goals.

 Ben shares that his book, while written for personal trainers, has less to do with training and nutrition, and more to do with how they should behave as coaches.
 It focuses on client interaction, running the day-to-day in an objective, intentional manner, and being more organized.
-He believes that these will help elevate a personal trainer from good to awesome.
+He believes these will help elevate a personal trainer from good to awesome.

 Ben Coomber has shared some great tips on how personal trainers can achieve this.
-Follow these tips, and you too can be a successful personal trainer!
+Follow these tips, and you can be a successful personal trainer!

 RESOURCES OUR EXPERTS SHARED IN THE SHOW